bmadone/senior-software-engineer/network.md

     - What is the difference between HTTP 1.1, HTTP 2 and HTTPS?
     - Is it possible to control the state in HTTP?
     - What are sessions?
+* What layers are represented in OSI and in TCP/IP models?
+* TCP/IP protocol stack:
+  * DNS
+    * What is Domain Name system?
+DNS terminology.
+    * How it works?
+  * HTTP
+    * Request (methods, headers, query, body).
+    * Response (status codes, headers, body).
+  * TCP
+    * How does TCP operate?
+How does it open and close a connection?
+    * How does UDP operate?
+    * How do UDP and TCP differ?
+When is it better to choose using TCP over UDP and vice versa?
+    * What are the functions of TCP/IP transport layer?
+    * What is IPv4 socket?
+    * What protocols operate at a transport layer?
+  * IP
+    * What are the types of IP addresses and how do they differ?
+    * What are the parts of IP address?
+    * What is a subnet mask?
+    * What is a network interface?
+Which parameters do define a network interface?
+    * How to show interfaces list in Linux?
+    * What is the purpose of using `lo`, `eth` and `wlan` interfaces?
+    * How does addressing an interface differ in a local and in a global networks?
+    * What are REST basic principles?
 * Sockets
     - What is a socket in the context of networks?
     - Why is a socket considered an abstract object?